cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

     .setHandler(fut);
 ```

 Don't worry about the `createHttpServer` method.
 We will cover it shortly.
 The code starts by retrieving the configuration and creates the `JDBCClient`.
 Then, we retrieve a database connection and initialize our database.
-Notice that the connection is close in all cases (even failures).
+Notice that the connection is closed in all cases (even failures).
 When the database is set up, we start the HTTP server.
-Finally, when everything is done, we report the result (success or failure) to the `fut` telling to Vert.x whether or not we are ready to work.
+Finally, when everything is done, we report the result (success or failure) to the `fut` telling Vert.x whether or not we are ready to work.

 __NOTE ABOUT CLOSING CONNECTIONS__: Don’t forget to close the SQL connection when you are done.
 The connection will be given back to the connection pool and be recycled.